 This Butter Pound Cake recipe is a classic that never goes out of style.
 Made with luscious butter and heavy whipped cream, this old fashioned pound cake has the most tender crumb, moist texture and versatility.
 Serve with berries and whipped cream, with a glaze of your choice or enjoy completely plain for a southern treat like none other!
-If you adore pound cakes like I do, try my Lemon Pound Cake, Chocolate Pound Cake, Sour Cream Pound Cake or even my Cream Cheese Pound Cake.

 If there’s anything you should know about me, it’s that I love to bake my cake and eat it too.
 There’s nothing more satisfying than spending time in the kitchen busting out chocolate layers, shortcakes and confetti surprises.
 Each cake is uniquely delicious and deserves to be indulgently enjoyed.
 I mean, every girl deserves a treat right?

-Key Ingredients for Old Fashioned Pound Cake Recipe
+Old Fashioned Pound Cake Ingredients

 The ingredients that make the best old fashioned pound cake are the following: